-Port Solent is the country’s third largest marina, built on land reclaimed from the sea and used as a large landfill site.
-Work on the marina began in 1986.
-Two years later, the marina locks were opened for the first time.
-The honour went to Sir Alec Rose, whose Lively Lady was the first vessel to enter the new complex.
-He was the Portsmouth greengrocer who was knighted by the Queen in 1968, after he sailed into Portsmouth Harbour having completed a 354-day, 28,500-mile, solo trip around the globe.
+Port Solent is the country’s third largest marina, formed on reclaimed land and opened by Sir Alec Rose, whose Lively Lady was the first vessel to enter the new complex.
+He was the Portsmouth greengrocer who was knighted by Queen Elizabeth II in 1968, after he sailed into Portsmouth Harbour having completed a 354-day, 28,500-mile, solo trip around the globe.
 Sir Alec, who was also given the freedom of Portsmouth, died in 1991, at 82.

 A print and text about the Floating Bridge.